Following is a brief summary of your benefits upon layoff.

 - Roll your RIC account over to an IRA, 401(k), 401(a), 457, 403(b), or 403(a).

-If you are recalled, you are eligible to begin contributing to RIC again.
+If you are rehired or recalled, you are eligible to begin contributing to RIC again.
 If you have closed your account, you must open a new one.
 If you are receiving periodic payments, you may continue to receive them.
 You are not eligible to start distributions, however, after you return to work.

-If you are invested with AXA Equitable, Horace Mann, MassMutual, Nationwide, Voya or VALIC, contact them directly at the numbers listed below to request payment from your account.
+Contact your provider directly at the numbers listed below to request payment from your account.

 Horace Mann 877-602-1861